Native administration: Independent Sudan

 The elimination of native administration created a power vacuum in many rural areas.
 Former tribal leaders often retained informal influence, and some, such as the nazir of the Shukriyia tribe, encouraged the non-collection of taxes.
 Tax revenue declined by around 20%, reaching as high as 50% in some areas, despite increases in land value and the domestic animal population.
 The new local governments required central government subsidies to maintain their budgets, increasing central government influence and reducing local autonomy.
 Tensions also rose as some formerly subsidiary chiefs sought to take advantage of the situation and eliminate the influence of former nazirs.

 In the Darfur, Eastern, and Kordofan regions, high levels of nomadism (together they contained around 60% of all of Sudan's nomadic people) enabled tribal authority to persist past its formal abolishment.
 Such leadership structures were important during the 1983-1985 Sudan famine.
 This led governments of the three regions to re-establish the system under the name "self administration".
 The Kordofan region officially designating nomadic leaders as administrative assistants (Muawin Zduri), and allowing village sheikhs to elect a mayor (omda) by at least 1986.
 In Darfur, new administrative structures were established in April 1985 replacing the previous system.
 This new system included "self administration" representatives at each level.
 The Eastern region looked to re-establish the entire native administration system through a 1984 law.
 Political issues meant nazirs were not reinstated, although omdas and sheikhs were.
 (Similar efforts did not arise in the more urban Central and Northern regions.)

 The Transitional Military Council established after the 1985 Sudanese coup d'état saw the abolishment of People's Local Government Councils.
 Military governors in various regions thus sought to reassert authority through native administration, although such efforts were disconnected local initiatives.

 The 1986 Sudanese parliamentary election saw tribal chiefs wield significant influence in turning out voters for political parties.
 The resulting coalition government of the Democratic Unionist Party and the Umma Party declared that it sought the reestablishment of the native administration system.
-This was to take place not only in border areas, but in smaller towns and even areas previously not under a native administration system.
+This was to take place not only in border areas, but also in smaller towns and even areas previously not under a native administration system.
 To link it to democratic principles, the system called for the election of tribal chiefs rather than their appointment, and said chiefs would have clear official responsibilities and serve as employees of the state.
 During this period, many tribal leaders were elected to the National Assembly of Sudan.